 The Union College recruiting program is a valuable service to both employers and students.
 Therefore, we ask that all participants conduct themselves professionally and act in good faith regarding the interview and employment offer process.
-Employers and students participating in the campus recruiting program including virtual engagements are expected to adhere to the Becker Career Center guidelines regarding interviews and employment offers.
+Employers and students participating in the campus recruiting program including virtual engagements are expected to adhere to the Career Center in Becker Hall's guidelines regarding interviews and employment offers.
 These guidelines are in place to ensure the integrity of the program for all participants.

 Interview and employment offers

 Experience has shown that allowing candidates the time necessary to make an informed decision is ultimately in the best interest of the candidate and the employer.
-The Becker Career Center requires all employers to allow student candidates sufficient time to secure a position for which they are well-suited and make an informed decision regarding the acceptance of an offer.
+The Career Center in Becker Hall requires all employers to allow student candidates sufficient time to secure a position for which they are well-suited and make an informed decision regarding the acceptance of an offer.

 Employers participating in recruiting activities with Union College will refrain from any practice that improperly influences and affects job acceptances.
 Such practices may include undue time pressure for acceptance of employment offers and encouragement of revocation of another employment offer.
 Employers will strive to communicate decisions to candidates within the agreed-upon time frame.